Defined in header <ranges> | ||

 The range concept defines the requirements of a type that allows iteration over its elements by providing an iterator and sentinel that denote the elements of the range.

-ranges::begin(E), ranges::end(E)) denotes a range, and ranges::begin(E) and ranges::end(E) are amortized constant time and do not alter the value of E in a manner observable to equality-preserving expressions, and ranges::begin(E) models forward_iterator, ranges::begin(E) is equality-preserving (in other words, forward iterators support multi-pass algorithms).
-Note: In the definition above, the required expressions ranges::begin(t) and ranges::end(t) do not require implicit expression variations.
+[ranges::begin(E), ranges::end(E)) denotes a range, and ranges::begin(E) and ranges::end(E) are amortized constant time and do not alter the value of E in a manner observable to equality-preserving expressions, and ranges::begin(E) models forward_iterator, ranges::begin(E) is equality-preserving (in other words, forward iterators support multi-pass algorithms).
+A typical range class only needs to provide two functions:

 #include <iostream>